-Turmeric – is the primary ingredient found in the curry powders that are used to season the foods of Middle Eastern, Asian, and Indian cuisines.
-Accumulating evidence also reveals that this brightly colored relative of ginger is a powerful disease preventive as well as a cancer-fighting agent.
+Turmeric is the primary ingredient found in the curry powders that are used to season the foods of Middle Eastern, Asian, and Indian cuisines.
+Accumulating evidence also reveals that this brightly colored relative of ginger is a powerful disease preventive as well as an effective cancer-fighting agent.

 Curcumin is the most active constituent of turmeric.
 It is anti-inflammatory, anti-oxidant, anti-microbial, and anti-carcinogenic and has been shown to reverse the tendency for bad genes to express themselves.
-It is a promoter of apoptosis (cancer cell death), it can reduce the inflammatory cancer micro-environment, has the ability to block estrogen mimicking chemicals, can stop angiogenesis (which is the development of new blood supply for the tumor), and can increase overall immunity of the body.
-One of the powerful things that curcumin has the ability to do that chemotherapy and radiation can’t is to specifically target cancer stem cells, and that is where all cancer begins.
+It is a promoter of apoptosis (or cancer cell death) and can halt angiogenesis (which is the development of new blood supply for cancerous tumors), and it can reduce the inflammatory cancer micro-environment.
+In addition, it has the ability to block estrogen mimicking chemicals and increase overall immunity of the body.
+One of the powerful things that curcumin has the ability to do that chemotherapy and radiation cannot is to specifically target cancer stem cells, which is where all cancer begins.

 One of the most comprehensive summaries of turmeric studies to date was published by the respected ethnobotanist James A. Duke, PhD., in the October, 2007 issue of Alternative & Complementary Therapies.
 In reviewing some 700 studies, Duke concluded that turmeric appears to outperform many pharmaceuticals in its effects against several chronic, debilitating diseases, with virtually no adverse side effects.

-Here are some of the diseases that turmeric has been found to help prevent or alleviate:
+Some of the diseases that curcumin has been found to prevent or alleviate: